IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 ![Areas in a stage tile that can be clicked to open relevant logs][10]

 In addition to job logs, you can view unit test results, generated artifacts, and code changes for any build job.

+<a name="access"></a>
+##Controlling access

+You can restrict who is able to run or modify a pipeline from the Pipeline Settings page.
+To open the Pipeline Settings page, click the gear icon at the top of the Pipeline: All Stages page.

+Select the first checkbox, **Restrict deployments**, to restrict manual stage runs to project members who have developer permissions in targeted Bluemix orgs and spaces.

+Select the second checkbox, **Restrict pipeline modifications**, to restrict pipeline modifications to project administrators.

 <a name="ext"></a>
 ##Extending the capabilities of your pipeline